Last Updated on

 - To make money, the website needs to build a relationship with the reader so they will ultimately trust your recommendations.

-- Millionaire affiliates recommend in Wealthy Affiliate that the way to double your income was by getting rid of banners and replacing them with opt-in forms.
+- Millionaire affiliates recommend the idea from Wealthy Affiliate that the way to double your income is by getting rid of banners and replacing them with opt-in forms.

-- Email marketing builds trust because people read their emails.
-When they receive regular, high-quality emails that are useful, they will grow to trust you.
+- Email marketing builds trust because people read your emails.
+Hopefully.
+That is if you have catchy headlines that generate an interest, a want and a need that they have.
+When your audience receives regular, high-quality emails that are useful, they will eventually grow to trust you.
+On the contrary, send out many spammy type emails watch your subscription rate go down fast.

 - Replace banners with email newsletter opt-in forms.
 Use opt-in freebies to encourage people to sign up.

-- EXAMPLE: In Wealthy Affiliate, Kyle provides personalized one on one advice as well as an entire community of internet marketers with various levels of skills —to help with the journey to develop a successful internet marketing career.
+- EXAMPLE: In Wealthy Affiliate, which is an online platform designed for affiliate marketers the owner, Kyle provides personalized one on one advice as well as an entire community of internet marketers with various levels of skills —to help with the journey to develop a successful internet marketing career.
+They offer this advice for FREE which builds up faith and confidence in their members.

 - When readers get more than they expected, their trust will grow.